 - 1. The institution's internal quality assurance processes ensure that curricula are appropriately designed and presented for all modes in which it is delivered. - 2.
 The institution has implemented and published a policy and procedure for the periodic review of its degree programs, with such reviews occurring at regular intervals, normally not exceeding five to seven years.
-The periodic review includes a comprehensive program review32 that comprises: - a) A program self-study undertaken, with student input, by faculty members and administrators of the program - b) A review by an external Program Evaluation Committee (PEC) 33
+The periodic review includes a comprehensive program review that comprises: - a) A program self-study undertaken, with student input, by faculty members and administrators of the program - b) A review by an external Program Evaluation Committee (PEC) 32

-31 A single main degree title may be modified by terms reflecting one of several majors offered within the degree program; for example, Honours Bachelor of Financial Services: Insurance and Honours Bachelor of Financial Services: Financial Planning.
+&lt;sup>30 A single main degree title may be modified by terms reflecting one of several majors offered within the degree program; for example, Honours Bachelor of Financial Services: Insurance and Honours Bachelor of Financial Services: Financial Planning.

-32 The first such evaluation should occur before a request for renewal of Ministerial consent.
+&lt;sup>31 The first such evaluation should occur before a request for renewal of Ministerial consent.

-33 In certain circumstances the PEC may be replaced by a panel from a professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation) if
+&lt;sup>32 In certain circumstances the PEC may be replaced by a panel from a professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation) if

-[•] the accreditation review is sufficiently similar to that of PEQAB and
+· the accreditation review is sufficiently similar to that of PEQAB and